hbc/NGS-Data-Analysis-long-course/sessionI/lessons/04_loops_and_scripts.md

 	echo "These are the contents of this directory:" ls -l

 >The `echo` command is a utility for writing to standard output.
-By providing text in quotations after the command we indicated what it is we wanted written
+By providing text in quotations after the command we indicated what it is we wanted written.
+This adds verbosity to the script and allows the user to know at each stage what the script is doing.

 Save the file and exit `vim`.
 Now let's run the new script we have created.
 To run a shell script you usually use the `bash` or `sh` command.